• Skip to main content

 Crossing the Threshold

-With embodiment work underway, clients begin to understand what feels safe in their body.
-Adrienne then works with clients to identify what their core values are.
+With embodiment work underway, clients begin to understand what feels safe in their bodies.
+Adrienne then works with clients to identify their core values.
 These two components work together to assist clients in understanding what risks their body wants to take and what opportunities to say no to.

-As part of this process, Banks gives clients a chart with example core values.
+As part of this process, Banks give clients a chart with example core values.
 Through tuning into their bodies’ responses to the values listed, they begin to pick out ones that ring true.

 Examples of core value words used are – loyalty, accountability, courageousness, practicality, soulfulness, humility, and kindness.